-- 1.4 The FSA has power to take the following enforcement action: - discipline authorised firms under Part XIV of the 2000 Act and approved persons under s.66 of the 2000 Act; - impose civil penalties in cases of market abuse under s.123 of the 2000 Act; - prohibit an individual from being employed in connection with a regulated activity, under s.56 of the 2000 Act; - apply to Court for injunctions (or interdicts) and other orders against persons contravening relevant requirements (under s.380 of the 2000 Act) or engaging in market abuse (under s.381 of the 2000 Act); - petition the court for the winding up or administration of companies, and the bankruptcy of individuals, carrying on regulated activities; - apply to the court under ss.382 and 383 of the 2000 Act for restitution orders against persons contravening relevant requirements or persons engaged in market abuse; - require restitution under s.384 of the 2000 Act of profits which have accrued to authorised persons contravening relevant requirements or persons engaged in market abuse, or of losses which have been suffered by others as a result of those breaches; - (in England and Wales) prosecute offences under the Money Laundering Regulations 1993, Part V Criminal Justice Act 1993 (insider dealing) and various offences under the 2000 Act including (Note: The FSA may also prosecute any other offences which are incidental to those which it has express statutory power to prosecute): - carrying on regulated activity without authorisation or exemption, under s.23; - making false claims to be authorised or exempt, under s.24;
+- 1.4 The FSA has power to take the following enforcement action: - discipline authorised firms under Part XIV of the 2000 Act and approved persons under s.66 of the 2000 Act; - impose civil penalties in cases of market abuse under s.123 of the 2000 Act; - prohibit an individual from being employed in connection with a regulated activity, under s.56 of the 2000 Act; - apply to Court for injunctions (or interdicts) and other orders against persons contravening relevant requirements (under s.380 of the 2000 Act) or engaging in market abuse (under s.381 of the 2000 Act); - petition the court for the winding up or administration of companies, and the bankruptcy of individuals, carrying on regulated activities; - apply to the court under ss.382 and 383 of the 2000 Act for restitution orders against persons contravening relevant requirements or persons engaged in market abuse; - require restitution under s.384 of the 2000 Act of profits which have accrued to authorised persons contravening relevant requirements or persons engaged in market abuse, or of losses which have been suffered by others as a result of those breaches; - (except in Scotland) prosecute certain offences, including under the Money Laundering Regulations 2007, the Transfer of Funds (Information on the Payer) Regulations 2007, Part V Criminal Justice Act 1993 (insider dealing) and various offences under the 2000 Act including (Note: The FSA may also prosecute any other offences which are incidental to those which it has express statutory power to prosecute): - o carrying on regulated activity without authorisation or exemption, under s.23; - o making false claims to be authorised or exempt, under s.24;

-- promoting investment activity without authorisation, under s.25; - breaching a prohibition order, under s.56; - failing to co-operate with or giving false information to FSA appointed investigators, under s.177; - failing to comply with provisions about influence over authorised persons, under s.191; - making misleading statements and engaging in misleading practices, under s.397; - misleading the FSA, under s.398; - various offences in relation to the FSA's Part VI function; - Fine, issue public censures, suspend or cancel listing for breaches of the Listing Rules by an issuer; and - Issue public censures or cancel a sponsor's approval.
+- promoting investment activity without authorisation, under s.25; - o breaching a prohibition order, under s.56; - o failing to co-operate with or giving false information to FSA appointed investigators, under s.177; - o failing to comply with provisions about influence over authorised persons, under s.191; - making misleading statements and engaging in misleading practices, under s.397; - o misleading the FSA, under s.398; - o various offences in relation to the FSA's Part VI function; - Fine, issue public censures, suspend or cancel listing for breaches of the Listing Rules by an issuer; and - Issue public censures or cancel a sponsor's approval.

-2. DTI
+2. BERR

-- 2.1 The Secretary of State for Trade & Industry exercises concurrently with the FSA those powers and functions marked with an asterisk in paragraphs 1.3 above.
-The investigation functions are undertaken by Companies Investigation Branch (CIB) and the prosecution functions by the Solicitors Office. - 2.2 The principal activities of CIB are, however, the investigations into the conduct of companies under the Companies Acts and the Fair Trading Act.
+- 2.1 The Secretary of State for Business, Enterprise and Regulatory Reform exercises concurrently with the FSA those powers and functions marked with an asterisk in paragraphs 1.3 above.
+The investigation functions are undertaken by Companies Investigation Branch (CIB) and the prosecution functions by the Legal Services Directorate. - 2.2 The principal activities of CIB are, however, the investigations into the conduct of companies under the Companies Acts.
 These are fact-finding investigations but may lead to follow-up action by CIB such as petitioning for the winding up of a company, disqualification of directors of the company or referring the matter to the Solicitors Office for prosecution.
 CIB may also disclose information to other prosecution or regulatory authorities to enable them to take appropriate action under their own powers and functions.
-Such disclosure is, however, strictly controlled under a gateway disclosure regime. - 2.3 The Solicitors Office advises on investigation work carried out by CIB and undertakes criminal investigations and prosecutions in respect of matters referred to it by CIB, the Insolvency Service or other divisions of the DTI or its agencies.
+Such disclosure is, however, strictly controlled under a gateway disclosure regime. - 2.3 The Solicitors Office advises on investigation work carried out by CIB and undertakes criminal investigations and prosecutions in respect of matters referred to it by CIB, the Insolvency Service or other directorates of BERR or its agencies.